L. Stanton LowryIrving, Texas

 Stan was a Law Clerk for the Honorable Ronald B. King, United States Bankruptcy Judge for the Western District of Texas from 1990-1991.
 He was an Assistant City Attorney with the City of Dallas from 1991-1993 where he concentrated his practice in the litigation of land use, zoning, eminent domain and other municipal law matters.
 Stan is a frequent speaker and author on all aspects of municipal and public law and has recently spoken at seminars sponsored by the State Bar of Texas, Texas Municipal League, The Center for American and International Law (formerly Southwestern Legal Foundation), CLE International, American Planning Association, Texas Chapter of the American Society of Civil Engineers, Southern Methodist University School of Law, Texas Wesleyan University School of Law, LBJ School of Public Affairs at the University of Texas at Austin, University of Texas at Arlington Construction Research Center, Building Professionals Institute, State and Local Government Section of the Federal Bar Association, Lorman Education Services, and the International Right of Way Association.
 Stan also conducts training sessions and seminars to city councils, school boards, boards and commissions and City staffs on the legal issues involving local government.

 Prior to forming BOYLE & LOWRY, Stan was a member of the Dallas law firm of Hutchison Boyle Brooks & Fisher.
-Stan is currently the City Attorney for Bedford, Keller, Mt.
-Vernon, Westlake, Winnsboro, and the School Attorney for the Westlake Academy Charter School.
+Stan is currently the City Attorney for Bedford, Keller, Lone Star, Mt.
+Vernon, Ore City, Westlake, Winnsboro, and the School Attorney for the Westlake Academy Charter School.

 Stan Lowry has volunteered and contributed in the following areas: